DavenH/SolarSimulation/README.md

 This project aims to find the perfect sizing of solar array, battery capacity, angles of the solar panels, and other parameters to minimize total system costs, for a particular region of the world.

+### Data

 Included in this repository
-is a weather dataset from CWEEDs, but other locations will need to find their own source of this local data.
+is a weather dataset from CWEEDs, taken from sensors in Fredericton Canada, but if simulating for other locations you will need to find an appropriate source of weather data.

+Weather fields used in the simulation are *temperature*, *solar irradiance*, *wind direction*, *wind speed*, and time of day.

 ---